Irmgard Huber

-Irmgard Huber (July 9, 1901–December 4, 1974) was the head nurse at the Hadamar killing centre.
-Beginning in late 1939, it was operated as one of six major centers for Action T4, a secret sterilization and "involuntary euthanasia" program in Nazi Germany.
+Irmgard Huber (9 July 1901–4 December 1974) was the head nurse at the Hadamar killing centre.
+Beginning in late 1939, it was operated as one of six major centres for Action T4, a secret sterilization and "involuntary euthanasia" program in Nazi Germany.
 Nearly 15,000 German citizens were murdered there, including thousands of children.

-After the war and the defeat of Germany, in 1945 this area was within the American Zone of Occupation.
-Huber was prosecuted and convicted by the United States military for murders of forced laborers from Poland and other allied countries, and sentenced to 25 years in prison.
+After the war and the defeat of Germany in 1945, this area was within the American Zone of Occupation.
+Huber was prosecuted and convicted by the United States military for the murders of forced labourers from Poland and other allied countries, and sentenced to 25 years in prison.
 In 1946, she was prosecuted and convicted by newly reconstructed German courts for the murders of German citizens.
 Her sentence was lengthened by eight years.

 Early life and career

 Irmgard Huber was born and grew up in Hadamar in present-day Hessen.
 She went to local schools and to nursing school, entering the profession in 1932.
 Before the end of that decade, she had become head nurse at Hadamar Clinic, a major psychiatric facility.